The Daily Yawn

 Big Elephants can always use small envelopes = BECAUSE!!!

-But none of this has improved his reading!
+However, none of this has improved his reading!
 In fact, he probably wonders why he has learnt all this stuff, because the reading book he is given has lots of other problem words, for which he has no ditty or rule.

 Education Psychologists often comment in their reports that children ‘over-apply phonological rules’, or have a ‘preoccupation with mnemonics’.
-This is just another way of explaining this problem, a problem that is so easy to overcome.
+This is just another way of presenting this problem, a problem that is so easy to overcome.

 What’s wrong with phonological rules & mnemonics?